 If you want to improve the quality of the code, you should review the code with fresh eyes.
 The developer can conduct in-between review sessions where 300-500 lines of code are reviewed per hour by taking a short break of 20 minutes each.

-Ideally speaking in Bigoh, we try to do code review in the first half of the day as its always better to eat the frog in the first half rather than rushing this in the end of the day.
-Book our code review service .
+Ideally speaking in Bigoh, we try to do code review in the first half of the day as it’s always better to eat the frog in the first half rather than rushing this at the end of the day.
+Book our code review service

-When developers know that their code will be reviewed daily, they will become watchdogs by doing a regular code review so that there will not be any delay in the development processes.
+When developers know that their code will be reviewed daily, they will become watchdogs by doing a regular code review so that there will not be any delay in the development phase or processes.

 The development team can use various code review tools to improve the accuracy and effectiveness of code.
 Code review tools can be integrated into development workflows, helping the developers work together and thereby maintain the quality of code.

-There are various code review tools that increases the productivity of developers through an automated code review.
-Some of these tools include Github, sonarqube , GitLab etc.
+There are various code review tools that increase the productivity of developers through automated code review.
+Some of these tools include Github, sonarqube, GitLab, etc.

 For Instance – Github has its inbuilt code review tool which allows the programmers to submit the pull request for getting code reviewed.